railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 .. tip:: Demonstration data

-    To follow the workflow shown below well, it's important to keep the same quantities as in the example and
-    start from a new database so that you don't run into exceptions from a lack of stock.
+    To closely follow the workflow shown below, you should keep the same quantities as in the example and start from a new database so that you don't run into exceptions that would result from a lack of stock.

 This case, more advanced, of handling problems of procurement, will be sorted out later in the chapter.